maheshinder19/twfApi/README.md

 # Documentation

-The api can be accessed through this url : [https://twfapi.herokuapp.com/](https://twfapi.herokuapp.com/)
+The api is running at : [https://twfapi.herokuapp.com/](https://twfapi.herokuapp.com/)

 # Format of input